Deformations of reducible SL(n,C) representations of fibered 3-manifold groups: Abstract

 \section{Abstract}

 Let $M_\phi$ be a surface bundle over a circle with monodromy $\phi:S \rightarrow S$.
 We study deformations of certain reducible representations of $\pi_1(M_\phi)$ into $\SL(n,\mathbb{C})$, obtained by composing a reducible representation into $\SL(2,\mathbb{C})$ with the irreducible representation $\SL(2,\mathbb{C}) \rightarrow \SL(n,\mathbb{C})$.
-In particular, we show that under conditions on the eigenvalues of $\phi^*$, the reducible representation is contained in a $(n+1+k)(n-1)$ dimensional component of the representation variety, where $k$ is the number of components of $\partial M_\phi$.
-Moreover, the reducible representation is the limit of a path of irreducible representations.
+In particular, we show that under certain conditions on the eigenvalues of $\phi^*$, the reducible representation is contained in a $(n+1+k)(n-1)$ dimensional component of the representation variety, where $k$ is the number of components of $\partial M_\phi$.
+This result applies to mapping tori of pseudo-Anosov maps with orientable invariant foliations whenever 1 is not an eigenvalue of the induced map on homology, where the reducible representation is also a limit of irreducible representations.